 Baladeo’s pocket knives are made from 420 stainless steel, yet Deejo’s are made from Z40C13.
 After a little research, I found out that these two types of steel are virtually the same thing, one just called a different name.
 Because the brands are owned by the same company, we can assume they use the same steel.

 But what about how they look?
 Our featured brand and its competitor’s knives look completely different.
 Baladeo’s collection is more… normal looking, where Deejo’s has a specialized appearance.

 This may be due to the fact that our featured brand only offers two types of knives and a few accessories to hold them in—no other tools.
 Baladeo has an entire collection of cutlery, accessories, tools, and things like lunchboxes.

 When looking at the Baladeo Pocket Knife ‘Maringa’ side-by-side with the Deejo 37G Coral Wood, even though the looks are completely different, the Maringa actually uses the same wood, although they call it Padauk wood instead (same wood, different name).

 So even though these two knives are virtually the same, Baladeo’s is $42, whereas Deejo’s is $80.
 Why would this be?
 Both knives have belt clips, are made from the same materials, have a non-serrated blade, and a safety lock.
 The difference comes in weight.

 Our competitor brand’s knife is 87 grams—more than double what our featured brand is.
-We’ll also give it to Deejo that its knife is just simply more attractive.
+I’ll also give it to Deejo that its knife is just simply more attractive.
 It’s smooth and downright pretty.
 So while you’re spending more, you’re getting a streamlined version without the weight and a little more in the looks department.